-It’s 2019.
 What worked before might not work today.
-HR is something that keeps on changing with time and technology, the reason why people in such a field must also need to expand their knowledge for both traditional tasks and overall business strategy.
+HR is something that keeps on changing with time and technology and is also the reason why people in such a field must also need to expand their knowledge for both traditional tasks and overall business strategy.

-HR began in the 1930s–40s, and it focused on the administrative systems of work—managing the processes, managing the terms and conditions or work labor contracts.
-It then began to shift to a set of HR practices and a lot of focus was on staffing, training, and compensation.
-In the last eighteen years, they’ve been linked to strategies.
+HR began in the 1930s–40s and focused on the administrative systems of work—managing the processes, terms and conditions, or labor contracts.
+It then began to shift to a set of HR practices, and a lot of focus was on staffing, training, and compensation.
+In the last two decades, they are also part of strategies.

-The next step in HR, according to Management Coach Dave Ulrich, is to go outside—not just look at strategy as a mirror, but as a window.
+According to Management Coach Dave Ulrich, the next step in HR is to go outside—not just look at strategy as a mirror but as a window.

 How?
-Start with taking certification programs and courses under People Dynamics, The Profiles Group’s training arm.
+Start with taking certification programs and courses under People Dynamics.

-As company leadership adjusts their styles of management to better align with modern-day trends, human resources need to keep up.
+As company leadership adjusts their management styles t to better align with modern-day trends, human resources need to keep up.

-Sometimes we need to choose to embrace new and unfamiliar things as progress cannot be maintained by using the same old mindset.
+Sometimes, we need to embrace new and unfamiliar things as we cannot maintain progress using the same old mindset.